Different Types of Vegetation in India

 1. Tropical Rainforest

-As per the information about natural vegetation, this is one of the widest segments of forests found in India.
-India is a tropical country and it witnesses bigger summers and a vast range of rainfalls across the map.
+This is one of the widest segments of forests found in India.
+India is a Subtropical country and it witnesses bigger summers and a vast range of rainfalls across the map.
 Due to the shielding of the Himalayas, the cold Arctic wind is restricted on the other side.
 As the name suggests, the rain forests occur in the areas witnessing heavy rainfall during the season or across the year.
 It is found in the Western Ghats, Lakshadweep, Assam, Andaman & Nicobar, Tamil Nadu, etc. The trees can grow up to a height of 60 meters.
 The noteworthy species found in these forests are mahogany, ebony, rubber, rosewood, and cinchona.

 2. Tropical Deciduous Forest